How To Compress A Memory Foam Mattress At Home

 Compressing a mattress makes transporting it much more convenient because it saves quite a bit of space in the moving van, and it’s significantly less difficult to pick up and carry.
 However, not all mattresses can be vacuumed flat.

 The easiest beds to compress are foam, such as memory foam or latex mattresses.
-These are usually the most common bed-in-a-box mattress types because many bedding brands believe foam is the safest to flatten.
+These are usually the most common mattress-in-a-box types because many bedding brands believe foam is the safest to flatten.

 Many online mattress brands hesitate to compress hybrid or innerspring beds due to the damage it can do the coil system inside.
 While these beds indeed can be flattened out, it’s risky— so many brands choose to deliver White Glove instead.
 White Glove carriers not only bring your mattress to your doorstep but also set it up in the room of your choice.
 They also dispose of the packaging your new bed comes with, making setup completely hassle-free.